mutangs/mutangs/README.md

 - 👋 Hi, I’m Mutanga Caleb
 - 👀 I’m interested in I.T
 - 🌱 I’m a DevOps Engineer.
-2x AWS certified
 - 💞️ I’m looking to collaborate on ideas, skills and technics to better automate processes.
 - 📫 How to reach me: njehcaleb84@gmail.com